Dmatvey/Movie-Night/README.md

 # Movie-Night
-This is a QT Project with a simple UI that displays a randomly selected Movie night!
+This is a QT Project with a simple UI that displays a randomly selected movie title!